Wangbiao2/R1-Track/README.md

 # R1-Track
-A Single Object Tracking Repo Based on Qwen2.5-VL Model with SFT and GRPO Fine-Tuning‌
+A Single Object Tracking Repo Based on Qwen2.5-VL Model with SFT and ‌RFT

-The checkpoints, training pipeline, inference scripts and data will be available before April 15, 2025.
+The checkpoints, training pipeline, inference scripts and data will be available before April 30, 2025.

 # News
 ## data